-He was appointed Knight Bachelor by her Majesty the Queen of the UK in her Birthday Honours List in June 2009 in recognition of his services to Medicine and Health Care.
+He was appointed a Knight Bachelor by her Majesty the Queen of the UK in her Birthday Honours List in June 2009 in recognition of his services to medicine and healthcare.

 Robert J Bell

-Mr Robert J Bell joined the Trust as chief executive in March 2005 from the William Osler Health Centre, Ontario, Canada, where he was president and chief executive officer.
+Mr Robert J Bell joined the Royal Brompton & Harefield Trust as Chief Executive in March 2005 from the William Osler Health Centre, Ontario, Canada, where he was President and Chief Executive Officer.

 He has over 40 years international experience in hospital and health services management.

 He is a member of the board of directors of Imperial College Health Partners, the Institute of Cardiovascular Medicine and Science.
 He is also a member of the Board of Directors of Imperial College Academic Health Sciences Centreand Visiting Professor at the Institute of Global Health Innovations, Imperial College and Chairman of the Association of UK University Hospitals.